coderefinery/github-without-command-line/_episodes/01-basics.md

 ### Why are snapshots valuable?
 Reproducibility!

+- We can always go back if we make a mistake.
 - We have the means to refer to a well-defined version of a project when sharing, collaborating, and publishing.
 - If we discover a problem, we can find out when it was introduced.